ckaestne/seaibib/README.md

 > The paper discusses quality attributes of a production ML system beyond just the ML components.
 It is explicit about considering multiple views of different components, of the entire system, and of the environment the system is embedded it.
 These views are useful for guiding a discussion of which qualities to consider.
 Importantly, the paper provides a concrete example of a system by Fujitsu and lists a large number of qualities considered in Table 1 -- very useful for teaching.

-Tang, Diane, Ashish Agarwal, Deirdre O'Brien, and Mike Meyer. "[Overlapping experiment infrastructure: More, better, faster experimentation](https://dl.acm.org/doi/pdf/10.1145/1835804.1835810)."
-In Proceedings of the 16th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 17-26.
-2010.

-Bakshy, Eytan, Dean Eckles, and Michael S. Bernstein. "[Designing and deploying online field experiments](https://dl.acm.org/doi/pdf/10.1145/2566486.2567967)."
-In Proceedings of the 23rd international conference on World wide web, pp. 283-292.
-2014.

-> Two papers discussing infrastructure for A/B testing (which is a good foundation and frequently used for testing ML systems in production) at Google and Facebook.
-More focused on infrastructure around it, but useful for getting into a discussion on how to test in production.

 Nushi, Besmira, Ece Kamar, Eric Horvitz, and Donald Kossmann. "[On human intellect and machine failures: troubleshooting integrative machine learning systems](http://erichorvitz.com/human_repair_AI_pipeline.pdf)."
 In *Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence*, pp. 1017-1025.
 2017.

 > The paper is really about interfaces and blame assignment between multiple ML models that are composed in a system.
 It discusses the problem with a concrete example (nice!) with three ML models for creating text labels for images, illustrating non-local and non-monotonic effects.
 The concrete solution requires that individual models can be evaluated and improved with crowd workers, but may be less relevant than the overall framework and example.